UV Resin for DLP and DUP 3D Printers

 - quick curing times

 - high degree of details and sharp edges

 - smooth and dry object surface

 - shrinkage: ca. 2% +/- 1%

-The degree in hardness of the surface and material itself depends on the choice, whether you decide for our general Type D resins for modeling and prototyping or our functional resins, such as our Type D PRO line, including flexible materials.
+The degree in hardness of the surface and material itself depends on the choice, whether you decide for our general Type D resins for modeling and prototyping or our functional resins, such as our Type D Pro, Dental Model, High Temp or other resins.